 INTRODUCTION –

-This presentation will debate whether a minimum price for alcohol can help reduce ‘binge drinking’.
-In this it will highlight the key concepts regarding setting a minimal price for alcohol, while also provide a summary of different perspectives on this topic.
+This essay will debate whether a minimum price for alcohol can help reduce ‘binge drinking’.
+It will highlight the key concepts regarding setting a minimal price for alcohol, while also providing a summary of different perspectives on this topic.

 Binge drinking in the UK is defined as when an individual consumes over 11 drinks in a short space of time.
 In other countries they have their own definitions of what constitutes binge drinking.

-As binge drinking becomes more of a health concern for a greater mass of people, minimum pricing has been considered as the most effective price policy option to reduce binge drinking, and has since being put in place in Scotland.
+As binge drinking becomes more of a health concern for a greater number of people, minimum pricing has been considered as the most effective policy to reduce binge drinking, and has since been implemented in Scotland.
 This is in an attempt to ensure alcohol is sold at acceptable prices.
-This means setting a floor price for unacceptably low drinks, such as cheap spirits.
-By setting a price floor on some alcoholic drinks it will reduce the amount consumers can purchase as the greater the number of units of alcohol in a drink the higher the price will be for that drink.
+This means setting a price floor for unacceptably low-priced drinks, such as cheap spirits.
+Setting a price floor on some alcoholic drinks will reduce the amount consumers can purchase as the greater the number of units of alcohol in a drink the higher the price will be for that drink.

 PRICING AND PROMOTION –

-The first key concept identified with setting a minimum alcohol is price and promotion.
+The first key concept identified with setting a minimum price for alcohol is pricing and promotion.
 The price rise on one hand will lead to the reduction in alcohol consumption in some consumers, however it will also punish consumers who do not binge drink, but do buy alcohol regularly.
 Consumers on a lower income will be the ones negatively affected by this policy creating a division between social groups.
 In spite of minimum pricing, alcohol manufacturers and supermarkets present offers so as to entice consumers to buy more than they need to.
 This would more than likely increase with the implementation of a minimum price strategy.
 One of the most common ways of advertisement is through sponsorship.
 For example in 2009 an estimated £800 million was spent in advertising showing setting a minimum price would only be a part of the problem.

 HEALTH –

-By setting a minimum price for alcohol it would help to reduce binge drinking, as a bottle of cider would cost a minimum of £5.50.
+Setting a minimum price for alcohol would help to reduce binge drinking, as a bottle of cider would cost a minimum of £5.50.
 This is radically more expensive than current prices.
-One of the main benefits to a minimum price is the reduction in the amount that most people will be able to buy, The knock-on effect of this is that health risks would be reduced, such as high blood pressure, diabetes and heart diseases.
+One of the main benefits of a minimum price is the reduction in the amount that most people will be able to buy.
+The knock-on effect of this is that health risks would be reduced, such as high blood pressure, diabetes and heart diseases.
 Research has even shown that a minimum price of 50p per unit would help to reduce premature deaths by almost 3,000 per year and chronic illnesses by 41,000.

 ANTI-SOCIAL BEHAVIOUR REDUCTION –

-GOVERMENT POLCIES –
+GOVERMENT POLiCIES –